BI Asset Management Fondsmaeglerselskab A S Reduces Holdings in PPL Co. (NYSE:PPL)

 Analyst Upgrades and Downgrades

 Several brokerages have recently commented on PPL.
-Wells Fargo & Company upped their price objective on shares of PPL to $34.00 in a report on Wednesday, December 14th.
+StockNews.com began coverage on shares of PPL in a report on Wednesday, October 12th.
+They issued a “hold” rating on the stock.
+UBS Group increased their target price on shares of PPL to $33.00 in a report on Wednesday, December 14th.
+Morgan Stanley increased their target price on shares of PPL from $32.00 to $33.00 and gave the stock an “overweight” rating in a report on Monday, January 23rd.
 TheStreet upgraded shares of PPL from a “c+” rating to a “b” rating in a report on Tuesday, December 6th.
-UBS Group increased their target price on shares of PPL to $33.00 in a report on Wednesday, December 14th.
-Guggenheim reduced their target price on shares of PPL from $33.00 to $27.00 in a report on Monday, October 24th.
-Finally, Morgan Stanley increased their target price on shares of PPL from $32.00 to $33.00 and gave the stock an “overweight” rating in a report on Monday, January 23rd.
+Finally, Seaport Res Ptn upgraded shares of PPL from a “neutral” rating to a “buy” rating in a report on Thursday, October 6th.
 Four analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
 Based on data from MarketBeat, PPL presently has a consensus rating of “Moderate Buy” and an average target price of $31.40.

 PPL Company Profile